-Planning your meals in advance and batch cooking can really help to reduce food wastage.
+Save Money by planning your meals in advance and batch cooking can really help to reduce food wastage.
 This could include planning and preparing lunches so you don’t run off to Tesco’s and spend £20 on snacks (that one was definitely me!).

 A well organised weekly food plan can save hundreds of pounds and also reduce the stress around deciding what to eat and who cooks.
 I know those annoying programmes on TV with patronising presenters are cringy, but they do have a point.

 Still struggling to cut your costs?
 Check out our article on how to budget like a pro, this is the method I have used for the last few years and it has made my finances so much easier to manage and best of all I feel richer!
 Alternatively, check out our financial fitness guide to give your finances a total money makeover and change your relationship with money for good.

 Let us know – what do you do?

 You don’t have to cut all of these things in one go.
 Taking a temporary break from just a few of them can have a dramatic effect on your budget.